flowr-analysis/flowr/wiki/[Query] Config.md

            Should we include eval(parse(text="...")) calls in the dataflow graph?
        - solver.instrument (object)
            - dataflowExtractors: undefined (any)
+       - solver.maxOverlayDepth (number): 4
+           How many binding overlays may stack on one environment frame before a write flattens them (default 4); a pure performance knob, trading lookup cost against copy cost without changing any result.
        - solver.resolveSource (object)
            If lax source calls are active, flowR searches for sourced files much more freely, based on the configurations you give it.
 This option is only in effect if `ignoreSourceCalls` is set to false.
            - dropPaths:             "no" (string)